 Perhaps the most important question of all – are you going to save money when you buy solar panels at Costco or Home Depot?
 How does the cost of Grape Solar panels compare to other panel brands?

-As of January 2018, buying a 5,300-watt (5.3 kilowatt) solar panel system at Home Depot will cost you $10,499 before any tax credits or other financial incentives.
-Subtract the 30 percent federal tax credit for solar, and you reduce your equipment costs to $7,350.
+As of January 2019, buying a 5,300-watt (5.3 kilowatt) solar panel system at Home Depot will cost you $10,373 before any tax credits or other financial incentives.
+Subtract the 30 percent federal tax credit for solar, and you reduce your equipment costs to $7,261.
 However, these off-the-shelf prices for Grape Solar panels don’t include installation costs, and not every state allows you to connect DIY solar installations to the grid.
-By comparison, on EnergySage, a fully installed and grid-connected 5 kW solar panel system can cost as little as $8,500 (depending on where you live).
+By comparison, on EnergySage, a fully installed and grid-connected 5 kW solar panel system costs, on average, about $10,675 after the 30% federal tax credit, depending on where you live.

 Don’t need a 5 kW system?
-Home Depot also offers a 3,180-watt (3.18 kW) solar panel system for $6,657.
-Again, subtract the 30 percent federal tax credit – your equipment costs are now $4,660.
-By comparison, you can get a fully installed and grid-connected 3.5 kW solar panel system on EnergySage for as little as $5,950 – just a few hundred dollars more for the installation labor.
+Home Depot also offers a 3,180-watt (3.18 kW) solar panel system for $6,626.
+Again, subtract the 30 percent federal tax credit – your equipment costs are now $4,638a.
+By comparison, you can get a fully installed and grid-connected 3.5 kW solar panel system on EnergySage for a similar price as well.

 Of course, the price that you end up paying for your solar panel system depends on the equipment that you choose.
 Grape Solar manufactures mid-tier panels for a reasonable price, but they are not the cheapest solar panel prices we’ve seen offered.
 As with any major home improvement decision, you should always compare prices and reviews for multiple products before you make your purchase.
 You can easily evaluate solar panel quotes from qualified solar installers side-by-side on the EnergySage Solar Marketplace to see how a Grape Solar panel kit stacks up against the competition.